DavyJonesLocker/capybara-email/README.md

 # CapybaraEmail #

-Easy test your ActionMail emails in your Capybara integration tests
+Easily test your ActionMailer emails in your Capybara integration tests.

 ## Installation ##